 HORTICULTURAL THERAPY TRAINING RETURNS TO PROVIDENCE FARM

-During 2013, Providence Farm continues a successful partnership with Ann Kent HTM and the Horticultural Therapy Professional Development Program to provide training in horticultural therapy (HT).
+Since 2012, Providence Farm has partnered with Ann Kent HTM and the Horticultural Therapy Professional Development Program to offer courses and workshops in horticultural therapy (HT) and therapeutic horticulture (TH).

-A statement of completion is provided to assist those who are seeking professional registration with the Canadian Horticultural Therapy Association or who wish to use this course for continuing education credits for related professional associations.
+A statement of completion is provided to assist those who wish to use this program for continuing education credits for their professional associations.

-For more information about the HT Therapy Certificate with Ann Kent, please download HORTICULTURAL THERAPY CERTIFICATE_FALL 2013_Ann Kent HTM, or visit Ann’s website at www.catkingardens.ca
+For further information about comprehensive horticultural therapy courses, please download HORTICULTURAL THERAPY CERTIFICATE_SPRING & FALL 2014_Ann Kent HTM, or visit Ann’s website at www.catkingardens.ca.